 4. If you currently own ferrets, you must provide documentation showing your ferrets have their current Distemper Vaccine.

 6. As a foster parent, you will be responsible for the costs of litter and food (using only MFA approved foods).
+We can help out with food on occasion.
 The MFA will be responsible for all pre-approved medical treatments and check-ups.
 The MFA retains legal ownership of the fostered ferret(s).

 7. The foster parent would understand that the foster ferret(s) will need separate play times.
 The MFA is not opposed to integrated play times dependent on the particular ferrets.